 What are the opening hours of the Cervantes Birthplace Museum?

-Opening hours vary by season, but it is generally open Tuesday to Sunday and closed on Mondays.
-It is recommended to check the official schedule before visiting.
+Opening hours vary depending on the season, but the museum generally opens Tuesday through Sunday and closes on Mondays.
+Checking the official website before your visit is highly recommended.

 How do you get to the Cervantes Birthplace Museum from Madrid?

-What else can you visit near the Cervantes Birthplace Museum?
+What is there to see near the Cervantes Birthplace Museum?

-Nearby attractions include Plaza de Cervantes, the University of Alcalá, and the historic Corral de Comedias.
+Nearby landmarks include Plaza de Cervantes, the historic University of Alcalá, and the famous Corral de Comedias theater, among other premier cultural attractions.